The 30-Minute Low-FODMAP Cookbook: 101 Delicious Recipes to Soothe IBS and Other Digestive Disorders

 Very sweet, delicious when still a little bit warm.
 After letting it fully chill, the texture isn't too appealing.
 It's best warmed up a little.
 Note: I use the Native Forest brand of canned coconut milk (or I make my own) that clearly states it doesn't have guar gum.
 Coconut milk without gums, behaves differently from that with added gums this may be why the texture isn't as good cold.

 Out of the three recipes, the Egg and Cheese Stuffed Baked Potato and the Vegan Chocolate Pudding with Sea Salt are my favorites.
 I have every intention of continuing to make them in the future.

 If you are curious I highly recommend the following books:

 If you are looking to avoid GMO's & prefer organic you might want to check out Namaste foods.
-They have a great organic gluten free all purpose flour (note it does have xanathan gum) that is available on amazons subscribe & save.
+They have a great organic gluten free all purpose flour (note it does have xanathan gum).

 Wherever you are in your journey to healing, I hope you find success.
 Know that the Low FODMAPs diet is a real medical diet.
 It is not a fad diet.
 It has been proven to help many folks who suffer from various digestive ailments.
 Please keep in mind that if it doesn't work for you, you could have additional sensitivities (like me and nightshades).
 Don't give up.
 Finally finding peace with your body is so worth it!